LemmyNet/activitypub-federation-rust/README.md

 To see how this library is used in production, have a look at the [Lemmy federation code](https://github.com/LemmyNet/lemmy/tree/main/crates/apub).

-## Setup

-To use this crate in your project you need a web framework, preferably `actix-web` or `axum`.
-Be sure to enable the corresponding feature to access the full functionality.
-You also need a persistent storage such as PostgreSQL.
-Additionally, `serde` and `serde_json` are required to (de)serialize data which is sent over the network.

 ## Federating users

 This library intentionally doesn't include any predefined data structures for federated data.
 The reason is that each federated application is different, and needs different data formats.
 Activitypub also doesn't define any specific data structures, but provides a few mandatory fields and many which are optional.
 For this reason it works best to let each application define its own data structures, and take advantage of serde for (de)serialization.
 This means we don't use `json-ld` which Activitypub is based on, but that doesn't cause any problems in practice.